-960 Using Table 2 below, the organization can decide which reference document(s) may be more pertinent to use 961 as part of their Quality Culture journey.
-Resource documents denoted with an "X" indicates where additional 962 information can be found in that resource on the specific column heading for Communication and Collaboration 963 criteria.
+Using Table 2 below, the organization can decide which reference document(s) may be more pertinent to use as part of their quality culture journey.
+An "X" in one of the columns below denotes that the resource document contains additional information on this aspect of Communication and Collaboration.
+Readers are directed to consult the source document for details.

-964 Table 2: Current Guidance, Models and Tools for Communication and Collaboration
+Table 2: Current Guidance, Models and Tools for Communication and Collaboration

 Resources Type: G=Guidance M=Model T=Tool Communication and Collaboration in Quality Culture Measurements of Communication and Collaboration Criteria for Success in Communication and Collaboration Suggestions for Improvement in Communication and Collaboration

 ISO10018:2020 Quality management Guidance G X X

 ICHQ10 Pharmaceutical Quality System G X X

-EFQM Excellence Model М X X X X
+EFQM Excellence Model M X X X X

 Malcolm Baldrige Excellence Framework М X X X X

-Shingo Model М X Х
+Shingo Model M X X

-SIQ Model for Performance Excellence М X
+SIQ Model for Performance Excellence М X X

 ISPE APQ Cultural Excellence Guide Т X X X X

 PDA Quality Culture Guided Assessment Tool Т X X X X

-967 7.4.
+7.4.
 ISO10018:2020 Quality management - Guidance for people engagement

-968 There are many ISO standards that address quality, however, 10018:2020 is uniquely focused on the 969 engagement of people within the context of their "cultures, work values, perceptions and practices".
-An

-- 970 important feature of this standard defines employee engagement as the "emotional commitment that people - 971 have to the organization and its goals". - 972 Communication and Collaboration are woven into all six aspects of quality culture that are defined within this - 973 standard.
-For example, one of the action steps to establish a quality culture is having effective systems for - 974 "communicating the intent of the quality culture."
-Under the Leadership section, Communication is identified - 975 as one of the typical attributes of competent leaders, and effective communication should be accessible to - 976 people at all levels of the organization and contain consistent and understandable information.
-The section on Planning and Strategy emphasizes the need to engage people at operational levels to provide relevance to the - 977 - 978 requirements of the quality management system.
+- There are many ISO standards that address quality, however, 10018:2020 is uniquely focused on the - engagement of people within the context of their "cultures, work values, perceptions and practices".
+An - important feature of this standard defines employee engagement as the "emotional commitment that people - have to the organization and its goals". - 1014 Communication and Collaboration are woven into all six aspects of quality culture that are defined within this - standard.
+For example, one of the action steps to establish a quality culture is having effective systems for - 1016 "communicating the intent of the quality culture."
+Under the Leadership section, Communication is identified - as one of the typical attributes of competent leaders, and effective communication should be accessible to - people at all levels of the organization and contain consistent and understandable information.
+The section on - Planning and Strategy emphasizes the need to engage people at operational levels to provide relevance to the - requirements of the quality management system.

-979 7.5.
-ICHO10 Pharmaceutical Quality System
+7.5.
+ICHQ10 Pharmaceutical Quality System

-- 980 The ICH O10 document has a specific section around internal communication and states that management 981 should ensure communication processes are established and implemented within the organization, and that the - 982 flow of information occurs between all levels of the company with timely escalation of product quality and 983 pharmaceutical quality system issues.
+- The ICH Q10 document has a specific section around internal communication and states that management - should ensure communication processes are established and implemented within the organization, and that the - flow of information occurs between all levels of the company with timely escalation of product quality and - pharmaceutical quality system issues.

-984 7.6.
-EFOM Excellence Model
+1026 7.6.
+EFQM Excellence Model